 SIGNS OF AN INFESTATION

-• Seal all cracks and crevices in buildings
+• Seal small cracks and holes in buildings